 Offers of Admission

-All decisions will be posted on your Student Center.
-Email notification of a decision will be sent to the email account you supplied on your OUAC application.
+We will post all decisions in your Student Center.
+We will email you notification of a decision to the email account you supplied in your OUAC application.

-Conditional offers of admission will be sent to applicants who are currently enrolled in courses.
-Final official transcripts will be required if you receive a conditional offer.
-Failure to meet the conditions of admission or to submit a final official transcript will result in the offer of admission being rescinded.
+We will send conditional offers of admission to applicants who are currently enrolled in courses.
+We will require final official grades if you receive a conditional offer.
+Failure to meet the conditions of admission will result in us rescinding the offer of admission.

 University Transfer and College Applicants

 We will assess university and college transfer credit at the time of admission provided that we recognize the program and course(s) considered for credit as meeting acceptable academic standards.